 Traditional overall scoring is captured at Fish Rock.
-The top three men and top three women for the day will be recognized, regardless of age.
-The finish line is the Boonville City limits sign.
+The top three men and top three women for the day will be recognized in various age groupings.
+The finish line is just before the Boonville City limits sign.
 We'll be there waiting for you.

 What bike?
 Bring your road bike with 28c Armadillo's or bigger.
 A cross bike works too, but will be slow on the route which has more pavement than gravel.

 What gear ratio?
 How big you go is up to you, but for climbing, we recommend a 34-36 tooth ring in front and a 28 in back.